telerik-boneyard/platform-friends-hybrid/README.md

 # Overview

 This repository contains the Telerik Friends app for PhoneGap/Cordova.
-It is a sample mobile app demonstrating how to integrate a large gamut of Telerik Platform services into a hybrid mobile application.
+It is a sample mobile app demonstrating how to integrate a wide range of Telerik Platform services into a hybrid mobile application.

 The Telerik Friends sample app showcases these features and SDKs: